wmo-im/wis2-global-services-testing/tests/global_broker/README.md

 ```
 ### Test Roster

-Although all of the specified Global Broker tests are performes, there are more tests in the PyTest script than outlined in the [Global Broker Testing Document.](https://github.com/wmo-im/wis2-global-services-testing/blob/main/global-services-testing/sections/testing/global-broker.adoc)
+All of the specified Global Broker tests are performed, however there are more tests in the PyTest script than outlined in the [Global Broker Testing Document.](https://github.com/wmo-im/wis2-global-services-testing/blob/main/global-services-testing/sections/testing/global-broker.adoc)

-dd

 #### Test 1: Global Broker Clear-Text Connectivity

-A clear text connection attempt test for simple verification that the tesing configuration is up and ready to go.
+A clear text connection attempt to confirm that the Global Broker under test is up and ready to go.
 Useful for debugging.

 #### Test 2: Global Broker TLS Connectivity

 TLS and WebSocket tests are separated to avoid exeption handling in PyTest.
 As outlined, either a TLS or WebSocket connection is sufficient for the encrpyted transport test to pass.
-However exception hanling in PyTest frustrates implementin a sigle test that can pass with one of the two conditions failing.
+However exception hanling in PyTest frustrates implementing a sigle test that can pass with one of the two conditions failing.

 #### Test 3: Global Broker WS Connectivity

 The WebSocket case since either a TLS or WebSocket connection is sufficient for the specified test to pass.
-Future updates to resolve this issue.
+Future updates to resolve the PyTest exception handling issue and allow one of two conditions to fail and maintaining a passing test.

 #### Test 4: Global Broker TLS Certifiate Validity